Lecture Series in Ecology and Evolution

 Exam

-The semester exam (open-book, 45 minutes) of this lecture series covers the lectures given in this semester.
+The semester exam (open-book, 45 minutes, no laptops) of this lecture series covers the lectures given in this semester.
 At the exam you will receive three themes corresponding to three talks given in this semester and you will be asked to choose one.

 State for this selected theme the three results or statements that you judge as being most important.